Nandan-Kulki/Nandan-Kulki.github.io/about.md

 Come on this journey with me!
 Every week starting Dec.
 15th, I'm writing a short article on one of these things in my backlog.
 It's like a study vlog, except instead of watching me do homework for college you get to read about me doing homework just for fun.

+Update: After much delay, I finally have a working computer again.
+Rest assured I've been working on posts the past several weeks!
+I'm excited to show you the finished articles.